 - Infants and young children are sensitive to the effects of high temperatures and rely on others to regulate their environments and provide adequate liquids.

-- People 65 years of age or older may not compensate for heat stress efficiently and are less likely to sense and respond to change in temperature.
+- People 65 years of age or older may not compensate for heat stress efficiently and are less likely to sense and respond to changes in temperature.

 - People who are overweight may be prone to heat sickness because of their tendency to retain more body heat.